-When a vehicle with a valid registration plate or registration is towed as provided in G.S.
+When a vehicle with a valid license plate or registration is towed as provided in G.S.
 20-219.11, the authorizing person shall immediately notify the last known registered owner of the vehicle of the following:

 The owner or any other person entitled to claim possession of the vehicle may request in writing a hearing to determine probable cause for the towing.
-The request for a hearing shall be filed with the magistrate in the county where the vehicle was towed; the hearing will be set within 72 hours of receipt of the request.
+The request for a hearing shall be filed with the magistrate in the county where the vehicle was towed, and the hearing will be set within 72 hours of receipt of the request.

 The only issue at this hearing is whether probable cause existed for the towing.
 If the magistrate finds that probable cause did exist, the tower's lien continues.
 If the magistrate finds that probable cause did not exist, the tower's lien is extinguished.
-Any aggrieved party may appeal the magistrate's decision to district court.
+Any aggrieved party may appeal the magistrate's decision to District Court.

-Suspension of Parking Privileges
+Suspension of parking privileges

 Individuals issued a parking or traffic citation may appeal by returning a Traffic Violation Appeal form to the Traffic Appeals Review Board within the semester the citation is issued.
 Untimely appeals will not be accepted for review

 Traffic Violation Appeal forms are available at the reception desk on all Wake Tech campuses.